What do you look forward in going to Tagaytay? Lovely view? Cold weather? Religious stop-over? Outdoor activities? Gastro adventure?

 If you are off to a healthy meal, Sonya’s Garden is the ideal stop for you.
-The endless flow of salad, bread, pasta, desserts as turon and chocolate cake, and dalandan jucie can fill your tummy but won’t make you feel heavy afterwards.
+The endless flow of salad, bread, pasta, desserts as turon and chocolate cake, and dalandan juice can fill your tummy but won’t make you feel heavy afterward.
 Sonya’s is also one of the top choices for wedding reception; the venue whether you are to attend a wedding or just to have lunch is truly romantic.
-Just within the vicinity you can find the bakery and apothecary sections for bread and scent shopping, respectively.
+Just within the vicinity, you can find the bakery and apothecary sections for bread and scent shopping, respectively.

 Cuisine: Healthy Italian and Filipino Fusion

 Address: Barangay Buck Estate, Alfonso, Cavite

 My son loves their corned beef way too much!
 That is his order when we dine in and he would still request for a take-out fresh pack.
 For us, their salad dressing (pineapple mustard yogurt) with breadsticks is a joy to munch; the tapsilog; the burger; and the endless strong coffee refill with fresh milk and muscovado on the side.
 The view of Taal from your resto-seat adds up the fun.

 Another cozy venue to check is Cafe Voi La.
 The place is kaleidoscope bright, even the small detail as their water glass brings color to the place.
 Pomelo salad, ribs, and kare-kare are enticing meals as it sounds!
 Slice of cake is good for two and perfect with their cup of hot latte.

 It is beside the newly-opened Coffee Bean yet Voi La should come as a natural choice when in Tagaytay.

 Cuisine: Asian Fusion